el19at/Gvanym/Questions/Questions.md

 * [x] Job search integration for candidates in the website?
 <br /><span style="color:green;">**Answer**:</span> yes

+* [ ] Should the system for both the candidates and admins/managers all be in the website?

 ## Main system related questions

 * [ ] What sort of information is important to you about the candidates?